 Marijuana helps treats migraine pain

-Migraines are very painful and may become debilitating.
-Generally, the pain is accompanied by a bunch of other downright symptoms like light sensitivity and nausea.
+Migraines are very painful.
+So painful that they debilitate a person who suffers.
+Along with pain, other symptoms such as light sensitivity and nausea might plague their sufferer.
 Apart from being hard to deal with, migraines are hard to treat.
-Most of the available medications are ineffective and may cause unpleasant side effects.
-That is the primary reason why most individuals are now going for marijuana.
+Most of the available medications are ineffective and come riddled with unpleasant side effects.
+These are among just a few, of many, reasons that more individuals are opting for marijuana.

 What is a migraine?

-Migraines are not just headaches.
-They are severe headaches with utmost pain that includes other symptoms like seeing light flashes before they happen and blind spots.
-Some people experience tingling in the extremity, sound and light sensitivity, vomiting and nausea during and before the migraine.
-Migraines affect millions of people worldwide and only affect one side of the head.
-Some of the commonest symptoms include pain that occurs on one side of the head, more pain when being physically active or straining, vomiting, feeling sick and inability to complete some of your daily tasks.
+Migraines are more than just headaches.
+Ask anyone that suffers from them and they will tell you the same.
+Migraines are severe headaches with sharp pains that last for unpredictable time periods.
+Migraines affect millions of people worldwide.
+They come with a host of other symptoms.
+These include light flashes, blind spots, tingling, sound and light sensitivity, and nausea.
+Some of the other symptoms include pain occurring on one side of the head, more pain when being physically active or straining, feeling sick and inability to complete some of your daily tasks.
 Some individuals are more sensitive to light than others are and might need to remain in quiet dark rooms.

 The causes of migraines are unknown but they are linked to brain abnormalities that change the blood flow, nerve signals and brain chemical levels temporarily.
 Does marijuana cause or help migraines?
 Migraine sufferers are always looking for treatment options mainly because the condition affects their work, and time with family and friends.